mattlourenco27/MatthewLourenco/README.md

 # Hello,
-my name is Matthew Lourenco.
+My name is Matthew Lourenco.
 I am an aspiring programmer currently studying in my second year of Computer Engineering at the University of Toronto.

 ## [Github Profile](https://github.com/mattlourenco27)